hb9kns/wj/README.md

 It therefore contains the total time journalling has been used.
 (This name has been chosen because it is difficult to enter as argument.)

+Environment variable WJCOUNTERS may contain a different file name.

 ---

 _old-wj.pl is here for historical reasons: Initially, I used a Perl version of the script, but I don't maintain it any longer._